What Do Babies Dream About?

 In the 1960s, journalist Alice Robb explains in her book Why We Dream how psychologist David Foulkes theorised that children tend not to remember their dreams before the age of 9 years.
 In his lab, he would let kids fall asleep and then wake them three times a night to ask what they recalled.

 He continued his research into children’s dreaming over the decades and in his 2002 book, Children’s Dreaming and the Development of Consciousness, his findings weren’t all that shocking.
 He concluded that humans are dreamless in their first few years of life and that exactly what babies and children see while dreaming depends on their age.
-As children develop and grow, their dreams do too.

 Children’s dream life…seems to be similar to their waking imagination and narration